How to Grow Zinnias From Seed

 It’s easy to save seeds from open-pollinated varieties such as candy cane and California giant.

-Wait for the zinnia flowers to dry before harvesting.
+Wait for the flowers to dry before harvesting.
 Place harvested seed heads on a screen so they can dry all the way around.
 Remove the seeds over a labeled piece of paper and allow them to dry further.
+They are long and skinny and flat and weird.

-Place the seeds in a cool, dry place such as a brown paper page in a closet.
-Don’t forget to label the bag and use it within a few years.
+Place the seeds in a cool, dry place such as a brown paper bag in a closet.
+Don’t forget to label the bag.

 FAQs: Common Questions About Growing Zinnias